Identities in Upper Triangular Tropical Matrix Semigroups and the Bicyclic Monoid: Introduction

 Over the last few years there has been considerable interest in the structure of the monoid $M_n(\trop)$ of tropical (max-plus) matrices under multiplication, with lines of investigation including characterisations of Green's relations \cite{G98,HK12,JK11,JK13}, structural properties of subsemigroups and maximal subgroups \cite{dAP03, G96, IJK17}, as well as connections between the algebraic properties of elements (or indeed subsemigroups) and their actions upon tropically convex sets \cite{IJK16,M10,SLS13}.

-A natural question, especially in view of d'Alessandro and Pasku's proof that finitely generated subsemigroups of $M_n(\trop)$ have polynomial growth \cite{dAP03}, is whether $M_n(\trop)$ satisfies a semigroup identity.
-Izhakian and Margolis \cite{IM10} were the first to consider this question, in the $2 \times 2$ case; they showed that $M_2(\trop)$ does indeed satisfy an identity.
+A natural question, especially in view of d'Alessandro and Pasku's proof that finitely generated subsemigroups of $M_n(\trop)$ have polynomial growth \cite{dAP03}, is whether $M_n(\trop)$ satisfies a nontrivial semigroup identity.
+Izhakian and Margolis \cite{IM10} were the first to consider this question, in the $2 \times 2$ case; they showed that $M_2(\trop)$ does indeed satisfy a nontrivial identity.
 A key step of their proof was establishing an identity for the upper triangular submonoid $UT_2(\trop)$, which is also of interest in its own right.
 Specifically, they showed that $UT_2(\trop)$ satisfies the celebrated identity $AB^2A^2BAB^2A=AB^2ABA^2B^2A$, which was shown by Adjan \cite{A66} to hold in the bicyclic monoid $\mathcal{B}$.
 Since $\mathcal{B}$ embeds in $UT_2(\trop)$, every identity satisfied in the latter must also hold in the former.
 In view of this and their results, Izhakian and Margolis posed the natural question of whether the converse holds, that is, whether $UT_2(\trop)$ and $\mathcal{B}$ satisfy exactly the same identities, or equivalently (by Birkhoff's HSP theorem \cite{B35}), whether they generate the same variety.
-Further evidence that this might be the case was recently provided by Chen, Hu, Luo and Sapir \cite{CHLS16}, who showed that the variety generated by $UT_2(\trop)$ shares with that generated by $\mathcal{B}$ the property of not admitting a finite basis of identities.

 In Section~\ref{sec_2x2identities} we develop an exact characterisation of identities which hold in $UT_2(\trop)$, by associating $k$ tropical polynomial equations in $k$ variables to each identity on $k$ letters.
 This gives a simple and algorithmically efficient (as we shall see in Section \ref{sec_complexity}) method to check whether any given identity holds.
 In Section~\ref{sec_bicyclic}, by considering the embedding of $\mathcal{B}$ into $UT_2(\trop)$, we use this to show that an identity which fails to hold in $UT_2(\trop)$ must also fail in $\mathcal{B}$, thus answering the above-mentioned question of Izhakian and Margolis \cite{IM10} and establishing that the bicyclic monoid $\mathcal{B}$ and the upper triangular tropical matrix monoid $UT_2(\trop)$ satisfy exactly the same semigroup identities (Theorem \ref{main_theorem}).